-(2) Our Company was under an obligation to pay and discharge the post-dated cheques for ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) on March 26, 2022, issued to certain of the then shareholders of Edureka, in terms of its payment obligation under the Share Purchase Agreement dated August 30, 2021.
-Our Company had proposed to utilise ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) from the Net Proceeds towards payment of the above post-dated cheques.
-However, since the listing is taking place after March 26, 2022, our Company has availed a bridge loan facility for ₹251,900,000 (Rupees two hundred and fifty-one millions nine hundred thousand) from Hinduja Leyland Finance Limited for a period of 90 days to discharge obligations arising due to the post-dated cheques and ensure that there is no default in the payment terms to the then certain shareholders of Edureka.
-Upon listing of the Equity Shares, our Company will utilise a part of the Net Proceeds to repay the bridge loan.
-The funds from the Net Proceeds, which were demarcated for payment of acquisition consideration of Edureka in the Draft Red Herring Prospectus and the Red Herring Prospectus shall now be utilised to repay the bridge loan.
+(2) Our Company is under an obligation to pay and discharge the post-dated cheques for ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) on March 26, 2022, issued to certain of the then shareholders of Edureka, in terms of its payment obligation under the Share Purchase Agreement dated August 30, 2021.
+In the event the listing of Equity Shares is consummated on or before March 26, 2022, our Company will utilise ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) from the Net Proceeds towards payment of the above post-dated cheques.
+However, if the listing does not take place on or before March 26, 2022, our Company has made arrangements with Hinduja Leyland Finance Limited to avail a bridge loan facility for ₹251,90,000 (Rupees two hundred and fifty-one millions nine hundred thousand) for a period of 90 days to discharge obligations arising due to the post-dated cheques and ensure that there is no default in the payment terms to the then certain shareholders of Edureka.
+Upon listing of the Equity Shares of the Company on or after March 26, 2022, our Company will utilise a part of the Net Proceeds to repay the bridge loan.
+The funds from the Net Proceeds, which are demarcated for payment of acquisition consideration of Edureka shall be then utilised to repay the bridge loan.
 The Company will utilise a part of general corporate proceeds of the Net Proceeds to pay interest on the bridge loan.

-For further details, see "Objects of the Offer" beginning on page 98 of this Prospectus.
+For further details, see "Objects of the Offer" beginning on page 96 of this Red Herring Prospectus.